SPVillacorta/GeoNER/README.md

     * Confusion matrices and F1 scores will be generated to assess performance.

 > **Note on Schema:** The model has been primarily trained with the OzRock schema.
 You can adapt the code to use other geological schemas if needed.
-1. **Prepare your Corpus**
-   - Place your PDF files in a new folder, e.g., `data/pdf/`

-2. **Run the Preprocessing Script**
-   - Extract sentences using `pdfplumber`

-3. **Train or Evaluate the NER Model**
-   - Use the provided script to train the model on OzRock or evaluate NER tagging.

-4. **Review the Outputs**
-   - Confusion matrix and F1 scores will be generated to assess performance.

-> The model has been trained with the OzRock schema.
-You can adapt the code to use other schemas if needed.

 ---